Boundary and garden disputes

 If you can't agree who's responsible for a shared garden

-The property documents or title deeds of the property may say who is responsible for keeping a shared garden in good order.
+The property documents or title deeds of the property might say who is responsible for keeping a shared garden in good order.
 If you don’t already have them, you can order property documents or title deeds on the Registers of Scotland website.

 If your neighbour's tree is causing a problem

-Neighbour's hedge or tree is blocking light or views
+If your neighbour's hedge or tree is blocking light or views

-If you've lost daylight to your property, or views you previously enjoyed, you should try to negotiate with your neighbour to reduce the height of the tree.
+If you've lost daylight to your property or views you previously enjoyed, you should try to negotiate with your neighbour to reduce the height of the tree.
 You don't have the right to take height off your neighbour's tree without their permission.

-Neighbour's tree coming into your garden
+If your neighbour's tree branches or roots are coming into your garden

 If your neighbour can't look after their garden

-How to sort out dangerous or non-native weeds
+Dangerous or non-native weeds

-If you have to get together with neighbours to get rid of the weed there are specialist companies for controlling these weeds.
+If you have to get together with neighbours to get rid of the weed, there are specialist companies for controlling these weeds.
 You should be able to expect the following from such companies:

-- free first visit for a quote
+- a free first visit for a quote